svenluijten/package-skeleton/CONTRIBUTING.md

 very end, this could take a while on bigger projects.
 To only run the tests, run `composer test`.

 ### Submitting pull request
-Now, let's head back over to this repository on GitHub and submit the pull request!
+Now head back over to this repository on GitHub and submit the pull request!